skytin1004/skytin1004/README.md

 My journey into programming started in 2010 with a simple game I developed.
 This game, designed to avoid obstacles and reach the next level within 30 seconds, ignited my passion for programming.
 Since then, I have dedicated myself to creating software that brings happiness and comfort to people.

-I am currently a maintainer of the [Co-op Translator](https://github.com/Azure/co-op-translator) project on Azure, where I focus on automating translations for markdown and images to facilitate global collaboration.
+I am currently a maintainer of the [Co-op Translator](https://github.com/Azure/co-op-translator) project on Azure, where I focus on automating translations for markdown and images to support global collaboration.

 ---